 In preparing these financial statements, TCPL is required to make estimates and assumptions that affect both the amount and timing of recording assets, liabilities, revenues and expenses since the determination of these items may be dependent on future events.
 The Company uses the most current information available and exercises careful judgment in making these estimates and assumptions.
 Actual results could differ from those estimates.

 c.
 Cash and Cash Equivalents

-The Trust Fund's Cash and cash equivalents consist of cash and highly liquid short-term investments with original maturities of three months or less and are recorded at cost, which approximates fair value.
+The Trust Fund's Cash and cash equivalents consist of cash and highly liquid short-term investments with original maturities of three months or less.

 d.
 Financial Instruments